The Lange Money Hour: Where Smart Money Talks

 Welcome to The Lange Money Hour: Where Smart Money Talks with expert advice from Jim Lange, Pittsburgh-based CPA, attorney, and retirement and estate planning expert.
 Jim is also the author of Retire Secure!
 Pay Taxes Later.
 To find out more about his book, his practice, Lange Financial Group, and how to secure Jim as a speaker for your next event, visit his website at paytaxeslater.com.
 Now get ready to talk smart money.

 Beth Bershok: We are talking smart money, we have a wonderful guest tonight, thank you so much for joining us.
-I’m Beth Bershok along with Jim Lange, CPA, attorney, best selling author of the book Retire Secure!
+I’m Beth Bershok along with James Lange, CPA/Attorney, attorney, best selling author of the book Retire Secure!
 Pay Taxes Later, that’s actually two different editions of the book Retire Secure!
 Pay Taxes Later, .and Jonathan Clements is with us today.
 Jonathan was with the Wall Street Journal for 18 years as the top personal finance columnist.
 I have to tell you, Jonathan, this is a huge compliment.
 Jim has been so excited about this show because he calls you his favorite financial writer.

 Jonathan Clements: Well, the reason I was Jim’s favorite financial writer was because I regularly had to call him up to get his expert advice and I put his name in print.